ftheophile/wc-lab-terraform-repo/README.md

 The first step is the reason for reaching a thousands steps.
 #titus

->It's a pleasure working with you all: Yvonne, Titus, Nachi, Tatiana, Yolande, Ugo, thiery, Thecla, Theory
+>It's a pleasure working with you all: Yvonne, Titus, Nachi, Tatiana, Yolande, Ugo, Thierry, Thecla, Theory

 >---- theo ----
 * I like working with git